Hisense 100" U8 Mini-LED Review: Is the Giant Worth $4,000?

 We mounted the U8 100" on a structural wall for two months, ran it through 50+ hours of mixed content, and benchmarked it against a 75-inch LG C4 OLED on the same wall the prior tenant had set up.
 This review is for two specific buyers: the person about to spend $4,000 on this set, and the person debating whether to skip 85" and go straight to 100".

-Panel and brightness: the surprising part
+Panel technology and brightness: the surprising part

 Hisense rates the U8 series at 3,000 nits peak HDR.
 In our test pattern measurements (10% window) we saw 2,640 nits sustained for the first 8 seconds before the auto-brightness limiter (ABL) clamped to roughly 1,400 nits for full-screen content.
 That's still bright enough to use as a daylight TV in a south-facing room — most OLEDs cap around 1,000 nits peak and 200 nits sustained.
 Mini-LED's brute-force advantage is real.